rndware/tic-tac-toe/README.md

 - Styled using Sass modules with BEM syntax
 - Used Material UI for icons, inputs and buttons
 - Decoupled board from game logic
+- Use of services to decouple AI logic from slices
 - I18n in English and German
 - Undo button to replay interactions using board history
 - Storybook component explorer integration